 Business areas provide a wide range of services to Rocky View County residents and the region, while contributing to the fiscal sustainability of the County.
-The Plan area has potential to develop high quality business areas, supplementing
+The Plan area has potential to develop high quality business areas, supplementing existing developments within the Highway 1 corridor and around

-- Development near the Springbank Airport may have additional design considerations, such as height and NEF contours, to ensure compatibility with airport operations. - Variety of uses, reducing fencing where possible. - Parking and storage is placed behind the buildings, screened from view from all major roads. - Access to active transportation network. - High-quality design and amenity space.
+• Development near the Springbank Airport may have additional design considerations, such as height and NEF contours, to ensure compatibility with airport operations.

+- Variety of uses, reducing fencing where possible. - Parking and storage is placed behind the buildings, screened from view from all major roads.

+- Access to active transportation network. - High-quality design and amenity space.